Worldwide Guide to Women in Leadership

 1122-25 Regent Dowager Countess Petronella de Lorraine of Holland-Zeeland and Friesland (The Netherlands)

 Widow of Floris II, she was regent for son Dirk VI 1122-57 together with the Counts of Egmond, Rijnsburen and Middelburg.
 She was a very able ruler and acted forcefully in the interests of her sons.
 She funded various convents and also played a part in the politics of the Holy Roman Empire, trough her half-brother, Emperor Lothar III - the son of her mother in her first marriage.
 1133 she withdrew to the Convent of Rheinsburg, which she had funded herself.
 She was daughter of Duke Dietrich II von Ober-Lothringen and Hedwig von Formbach, and was originally named Gertrud.
-She lived (ca. 1078-1144).
+She lived (circa 1078-1144).

 From 1122 Regent Dowager Countess Hedwig von Assel-Woltingerode of Windberg-Ratelberg-Winzenburg (Germany)

 After the death of her husband, Hermann I, she managed the government for their minor son, and is always portrayed as Reigning Countess the many documents left over from her.
 She married Count Adalbert II von Bogen in 1123.
 Her oldest daughter, Beatrix von Windberg was Abbess of Quedlinburg and Neuenheerse (1138-60), also mother of a son who died as a child and another daughter in her first marriage.
 In her second marriage she was mother of three sons and one daughter; Heilwig, Abbess of Geisenfeld.
-She was daughter of Margrave Poppo III. von Assel-Woltingerode of Istrien and Richardis von Sponheim, and lived (ca. 1080-ca. 1162).
+She was daughter of Margrave Poppo III. von Assel-Woltingerode of Istrien and Richardis von Sponheim, and lived (circa 1080-circa 1162).

 1123-?
 Regent Dowager Lady Emma of Caesarea (Israel)